Sex and Violence in Movies: Desensitized Parents let Kids Watch More

 Circumcision is always a sensitive topic for parents of baby boys, and many parents...

-A recent study1 published in the journal Pediatrics demonstrates that babies are far...
+A recent scientific study published in the journal Pediatrics examined whether pregnant...